-Write to the insurance company to determine what their requirements are.
-Generally they require the following:
+Write to the insurance company to determine their requirements.
+Generally insurance companies will require the following:

 - notarial copy of Probate or Administration; - the insurance policy itself; - birth certificate of the deceased where this was not satisfied during the deceased's lifetime; - death certificate of the deceased; - claimant's statement; and - physician's statement (although this requirement may be waived if a death certificate is produced).